Priti Patel refuses to attend Home Affairs Committee

 Stuart McDonald, a Scottish National Party MP who sits on the committee, said the home secretary emailed the committee shortly before 5pm on Tuesday to cancel her appearance.

-He said that the reason given was “recent changes in government”, including to her ministerial team, following a wave of resignations that ousted Boris Johnson.
+The reason given was “recent changes in government”, including to her ministerial team, following a wave of resignations that ousted Boris Johnson.

 Ms Patel remained in her post and pitched to influential MPs to run in the Conservative leadership race, but ruled herself out on Tuesday after failing to receive sufficient support.